-Does Destruction of Jointly Owned Property Amount to Criminal Mischief and An Act of Domestic Violence in New Jersey?
+Does Destruction of Jointly Owned Property Amount to Criminal Mischief and an Act of Domestic Violence in New Jersey?

-The parties each sought a Final Restraining Order (FRO) against the other.
-D.D.B. alleged that N.T.B’s actions constituted criminal mischief and harassment under the New Jersey Prevention of Domestic Violence Act.
-N.T.B alleged that D.D.B.’s actions constituted simple assault under the same statute.
+The parties each sought a Final Restraining Order (FRO) against each other.
+D.D.B. argued that N.T.B’s actions amounted to criminal mischief and harassment under the New Jersey Prevention of Domestic Violence Act.
+At the same time, N.T.B alleged that D.D.B.’s actions constituted simple assault under the same statute.
 At trial the judge found that D.D.B. did commit simple assault and entered a FRO against her.
-The judge found that N.T.B did not commit criminal mischief or harassment and denied D.D.B.’s claims.
-The issue of criminal mischief is main issue that we will discuss in this case.CRIMINAL MISCHIEF - N.J.S.A 2C:17-3
+The judge found that N.T.B did not commit criminal mischief or harassment and denied D.D.B.’s claims.Criminal Mischief - N.J.S.A 2C:17-3

 Domestic violence cases are always serious.
 If you are in a domestic violence situation please call the Law Offices of Peter Van Aulen to discuss your case.